 Pop the ham into the oven and bake for 10 minutes and then remove from the oven and repeat the ‘painting’ bit before putting back into the oven for a further 10 minutes.
 Again, after this time repeat the same process, using up the remainder of the honey and mustard, sprinkle with a little light brown sugar (if using) and return the meat to the oven to cook for a final 5-10 minutes.
 Check it’s at your desired colour if you fancy it a bit darker leave in the oven for a little longer.

 Remove from the oven.
 Give the meat about 10 minutes to rest before you slice it

-Cooked ham works wonderfully with either home-cooked chips, sauté or creamy Dauphinoise potatoes – and roasted butternut squash and red onion and a spoonful of garden peas would be an ideal veg choice.
+Cooked ham works wonderfully with either home-cooked chips, sauté or creamy Dauphinoise potatoes – and roasted butternut squash and red onion and a spoonful of garden peas would be an ideal veg choice for me!

 Cooked ham is also delicious glazed with cherry or apricot jam and even marmalade!